ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

 The way to change the permission of a file is to use the command ***chmod***.

-    chmod g+x,o+w test
+    chmod -R g+x,o+w test

 The above command adds executable permission to the group and writable permission to all others.
+The option/parameter "-R" tells the command that "test" is a directory.
+For a file, we simply remove the option "-R".

 ---

+**21\.** Removing files/directories

+    rm *

+This command removes all files.
+You will see some messages saying that the directories cannot be deleted.
+In order to delete the direcotries, we add option "-rf".

+    rm -rf *

+This is a very dangerous operation, be careful when you use it.

+---

-**21\.** List help and all options for a command
+**22\.** List help and all options for a command

 We may use the man page of a command to learn what exactly a command does, as well as what options/parameters a command takes to modify its function.
 The way to open the man page of a command is to use the command ***man***.